Citation, DOI & article data

 On axial CT images, the neck of the femoral hernia sac may be seen as a narrow protrusion through the femoral ring just medial to the common femoral vein.
 This can often look indented and compressed by the hernia sac.

-Femoral hernias are more common in women and unlike inguinal hernias they remain lateral to the pubic tubercle.
+The main differential is made with inguinal hernias.
+Femoral hernias are more common in women and unlike inguinal hernias, they remain lateral to the pubic tubercle.
 Femoral hernias invariably compress the femoral vein, while it is rare for an inguinal hernia to compress the femoral vein.

 - 1. Whalen HR, Kidd GA, O'Dwyer PJ.
 Femoral hernias.
 BMJ.
 2011;343 (dec08 1): d7668.
 BMJ (full text) - doi:10.1136/bmj.d7668 - Pubmed citation